 The Peace and Truce of God

-In the 11th Century, the Roman Catholic Church felt that the incessant, bloody wars between the various European kingdoms were a bane on their efforts to spread the true faith.
-Violence was a real existential problem for them at the time.
+In the 11th Century, the Roman Catholic Church felt that the incessant, bloody wars between the various European kingdoms were a bane on their efforts to spread their faith.
+Violence among Christians was a growing existential problem for them at the time.
 To abate some of this violence, they instituted two edicts, dubbed The Peace of God and The Truce of God.
 These edicts banned violence between Christians under threat of excommunication.
-Both reforms helped to end the Viking Age by formally dissuading an increasingly christianized Scandinavian population from launching raids on fellow Christians.
+Both reforms helped to end the Viking Age by formally dissuading an increasingly Christianized Scandinavian population from launching raids on fellow Christians.
 This did not entirely stop the flow of raiding parties, but they gradually diminished as time passed.

 The Feudal System

 As the feudal system took hold and spread across Europe, the societal structure which had allowed free men to sail to new lands to raid vanished.
-What were once considered free men became the indentured servants of the new feudal monarchs who depended on their labor to generate income.
+Free men became the indentured servants of the new feudal monarchs who depended on their labor to generate income (rather than slaves).
 Where all men were once required to learn how to fight, they were now dissuaded from doing so.
-As part of a vast move to consolidate power, the monarchs of Scandinavia instituted reforms to convert their subjects into servants, much as their southern European neighbors had done.
+As part of a broad move to consolidate power, the monarchs of Scandinavia instituted reforms to convert their subjects into servants, much as their southern European neighbors had done.
 Putting together a crew to raid a faraway land became less and less feasible.